apigee/istio-mixer-adapter/README.md

 # Istio Apigee Adapter

-This workspace holds an apigee adapter for Istio.
-It can be tested by itself, but in order to really use it you need a build of the Istio mixer that pulls it in.
-Instructions for that are forthcoming.
+This workspace holds an Apigee adapter for Istio Mixer.
+It can be tested standalone as noted below.
+Instructions for building and running in Kubernetes are available here: [README-Kubernetes.MD]().

 ## Building